History of the Republic of Singapore: Independence from Malaysia

-1965 to Late 1970s
+1965 to late 1970s

 After gaining independence abruptly, Singapore sensed the need for immediate international recognition of its sovereignty.
 In this period, there were regional conflicts as well as international tensions.
 The Konfrontasi was ongoing and some UMNO factions strongly opposed the separation; Singapore faced the danger of being attacked by Indonesian military or forcibly reabsorbed into Malaysia on disadvantageous terms.
 With the help of the Malaysian, Republic of China, and Indian governments, Singapore became a member of the United Nations on 21 September 1965, and the Commonwealth in October that year.

 A new foreign ministry was established and was headed by Sinnathamby Rajaratnam who helped to assert Singapore's independence and established diplomatic relations with other countries.
-The participation in international organizations also helped to boost trade through cooperation.
+The participation in international organisations also helped to boost trade through cooperation.
 Singapore later co-founded the ASEAN on 8 August 1967, joined the Non-Aligned Movement in 1970, and later the World Trade Organization.

 In 1971, the Five Power Defence Arrangements (FPDA) between Singapore, Australia, Malaysia, New Zealand and Britain was established.

 As a tiny island, Singapore was seen as a nonviable nation state; much of the international media was sceptical of prospects for Singapore's survival.
 Besides the issue of sovereignty, the pressing problems were unemployment, housing, education, lack of natural resources and lack of land.

-Singapore also faced the threat of Terrorism.
+Singapore also faced the threat of terrorism.
 By the 1970s, the Malayan Communist Party had split into smaller groups.
-While there were no longer a formidable, unified force, the communists still posed a danger to the internal security of Singapore.
+While no longer a formidable, unified force, the communists still posed a danger to the internal security of Singapore.
 Police raids against these groups uncovered large quantities of weapons such as pistols and grenades.
 During this decade, the communists carried out acts of violence that included the killing of a 7-year-old girl in Changi in 1970.
-There was also an explosion of a bomb in Katong in 1974, as well as the attempted assassination of Singapore's Commissioner Police in 1976.
+There was also an explosion of a bomb in Katong in 1974, as well as the attempted assassination of Singapore's Commissioner of Police in 1976.